-The following is a review of Long Shot — Directed by Jonathan Levine.
+The following is a review of Yesterday — Directed by Danny Boyle.

 What would you do if you woke up one day and found yourself in a world where no one knew of The Beatles?
 Just picture it.
 This world wouldn’t think of John, Paul, Ringo, and George when they thought of Abbey Road.
 People wouldn’t know the words to “Eleanor Rigby,” “Yesterday,” or “Back in the U.S.S.R.,” and you would be the only one in the world who could be the vessel and voice of their genius.
 Would you tell the world of their music, or would you make a career off of their work?
 In Danny Boyle’s Yesterday, the failing musician Jack Malik (played by Himesh Patel) finds himself in that situation after he is involved in, and knocked out by, a car crash during a worldwide power outage.
 Malik eventually decides to take credit for the song-writing to advance his career, but, in doing so, he soon realizes that he’s letting go of the person that means the most to him.
 Continue reading “REVIEW: Yesterday (2019)”→